roncterry/lab_env_tools/README.md

 ...
 ```

-For things like SUSECon sessions, because you can’t really know what the other sessions’ virtual networks are, it is suggested that you use a naming convention that includes your session ID (Example: **virbr-HO77572**).
+For things like SUSECON sessions, because you can’t really know what the other sessions’ virtual networks are, it is suggested that you use a naming convention that includes your session ID (Example: **virbr-HO77572**).
 In the case where your session requires multiple networks, append the network number to the session ID separated by a **_** (Example: **virbr-HO77572_1** for the first network, **virbr-HO77572_2** for the second network, etc.).

 ## Network Definition XML File